top of page

 even through the centuries of shame.

-Reivindication mourns the lost.
+Revindication mourns the loss.

 Leadership commands and guides.